-If you are looking for a “DHI hair transplant”- this article will give you everything you need to know about them.
-It is a common method of implanting hair into the scalp, however it is important you know the difference between implanter pens and recipient site creation when it comes to FUE and FUT hair transplant surgery.
+If you are looking for a “DHI hair transplant”, this article will give you everything you need to know about them.
+It is a standard method of implanting hair into the scalp; however, it is essential to understand the difference between implanter pens and recipient site creation when it comes to FUE and FUT hair transplant surgery.

 We have always used implanter pens when carrying out hair transplant surgery in our clinic.
 We find patients recover faster and have better quality results with the technique.
 Whilst the technique is more laborious, we don’t mind and are happy to go the extra mile for our patients